 - Review your credit limit.
 Make sure your card has enough room to accommodate a balance transfer.

 - Toe the line with your existing credit accounts.
-If your score isn’t quite what it needs to be to get approved for a balance transfer, work on doing what you can to improve it.
+If your score isn’t quite what it needs to be to get approved for a balance transfer, work on doing what you can to improve your credit score.
 “Make at least the minimum payments on time,” says Dvorkin, and focus on paying down some of your credit card debt to improve your credit utilization.

 - Carefully consider how additional applications will affect your credit.
 If you apply for too many credit cards within a short time frame, you could damage your score via multiple hard inquiries.
 And a flurry of card applications could send a signal to prospective lenders that you’re too reliant on credit.